Powerlearnproject/se-day1-assignment-daretechie/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+**Answer:**
+Challenges are Changing Requirements, Tight Deadlines, Technical Debt.
+Ways to overcome these challenges aree Communication, adopting of Agile methodologies, prioritization of tasks

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 #Part 2: Introduction to AI and Prompt Engineering